Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### Performance per Watt

 Performance per Watt is represented as throughput in MSPS/power in Watts.
-The following example shows the calculation for the 1024 x 2048 point 1-instance design:
+The following example shows the calculation for the 1024 x 2048 point, 1-instance and cint16 design:

 ```
 Performance per Watt = Throughput(MSPS) / Power(Watt)